 The development's first year DCR must be within the range of 1.15 to 1.45.
-A proposed development may exceed the maximum for financial feasibility purposes, but the Authority will use the maximum when calculating the LIHTCs.
-The pro-forma must demonstrate maintaining not less than a 1.10 DCR throughout the first 20 years of operations.
+A proposed development may exceed the maximum for financial feasibility purposes.
+In the event the DCR is greater than 1.45, the Authority may increase debt or "impute debt" based on the conventional primary loan terms stated in the application to calculate the maximum annual tax credit amount allowed.

-The Authority will waive the 1.45 maximum if the initial projected annual Cash Flow/Unit does not exceed nine hundred dollars (\$900).
+The Authority will waive the 1.45 maximum if the initial projected annual Cash Flow/Unit does not exceed one thousand one hundred dollars (\$1,100).